 I LOVE LoGiStiCs and I'm Sure that YOU Also LOVE to Know How to DO What YOU Need to DO!

-We are SO VERY EXCITED to welcome our students back to the building on Wednesday!
+We are SO VERY EXCITED to welcome our students back to the building!
 As parents, other than knowing that your child is happy and learning during the school day, next in importance is often knowing how to safely get your kids TO school and then how to get them back FROM school.

 Lucky for you, we are providing this sUpEr LoNg list of helpful information to help your first day, and every day go well at Belmont!
 We'll also provide visuals (like the one below) to help!